 &lt;h2 id="tools"&gt;Tools&lt;/h2&gt;

-&lt;p&gt;JavaScript, Chrome Extension APIs, Wix Velo, JWT-based auth, ontology design, heuristic scoring, LLM integration, product architecture documentation.&lt;/p&gt;</description></item><item><title>Pesticide Risk &amp; Respiratory Health Modeling</title><link>/work/pesticide-risk-health-burden/</link><pubDate>Wed, 15 Apr 2026 12:00:00 -0400</pubDate><guid>/work/pesticide-risk-health-burden/</guid><description>&lt;p&gt;As part of a Spring 2026 team project, I worked on a county-level modeling pipeline that linked pesticide exposure estimates to respiratory health burden in the United States.
+&lt;p&gt;JavaScript, Chrome Extension APIs (Manifest V3), Wix Velo, JWT auth, ontology modeling, heuristic scoring, LLM integration, product and architecture documentation.&lt;/p&gt;</description></item><item><title>Pesticide Risk &amp; Respiratory Health Modeling</title><link>/work/pesticide-risk-health-burden/</link><pubDate>Wed, 15 Apr 2026 12:00:00 -0400</pubDate><guid>/work/pesticide-risk-health-burden/</guid><description>&lt;p&gt;As part of a Spring 2026 team project, I worked on a county-level modeling pipeline that linked pesticide exposure estimates to respiratory health burden in the United States.
 The goal was to build a planning-oriented model that could help public health stakeholders identify where asthma and COPD burden may warrant closer attention—while explicitly accounting for the ethical and equity implications of doing so.&lt;/p&gt;

 &lt;p&gt;&lt;strong&gt;Highlights&lt;/strong&gt;&lt;/p&gt;